 Sustainability Advisory Panel

-Dr Susanne Becken (Australia), Director of Griffith Institute for Tourism and Professor of Sustainable Tourism, Griffith University, Australia
+Dr Susanne Becken (Australia), Professor of Sustainable Tourism, Griffith University, Australia

 Prof. Susanne Becken is a Professor of Sustainable Tourism at Griffith University in Australia, a Vice Chancellor Research Fellow at the University of Surrey in the United Kingdom, and the Principal Science Investment Advisor for tourism in the Department of Conservation, New Zealand.
 In her role as founding Director of the Griffith Institute for Tourism she led the Institute to be recognised as No 2 in the world and No 1 in Australia.
 She has published over 100 articles on sustainable tourism, climate change and tourism resource use.
 Susanne is a member of the NOW Transforming Travel Advisory Board and an invited expert on the Whitsunday Climate Change Innovation Hub.
 Susanne is an elected Fellow of the International Academy of the Study of Tourism.